HaoranHuang22/Bioinfor_Project_1/README.md

 - IPABlock: Prediction model for rotaion matrix and translations from Alphafold2

 ### Parameters
-The following parameters were used in the coordinate diffusion model:
+The following parameters were used in the structure diffusion model:
 - Learning rate: {0.001}
 - Batch size: {128}
 - Epochs: {50}